Anoncheg1/emacs-configs/README.md

 - ```M-x fill-paragraph``` don't work in Org-mode list, when the next line in form "^text".
 - Dired: renaming single file will suggest same file if no other windows opened.
 - Dired: use region selection as marks at once
-- Abort minibuffer command if C-q pressed anywhere.
+- Abort minibuffer command if C-g pressed anywhere.
 By default minibuffer require separate quit.
 - Capitalize first letter of word correctly whenever point is placed.
 - Electric quote should not be paired in Org source blocks and comments.
 - Electric quote or apostrophe be straight in words like: don't, your's, 1990's.